samtron1412/docs/software/sublime.md

 - Use Multiple Selections to rename variables quickly.
 Here `Ctrl+D` is used to select the next occurrence of the current word.
 - Make batch edits with Multiple Selections.
 Here `Ctrl+Shift+L` is used to split a selection into lines, and each line is then edited simultaneously.
 - The Command Palette gives fast access to functionality.
 Here `Ctrl+Shift+P` is used to show the Command Palette, "sspy" (short for Set Syntax: Python) is used set the syntax of the current file to Python.
-- Use Goto Anything to quickly navigate between files, even in the largest projects. `Ctrl+P` shows Goto Anything, and typing then filters on file and directory names.
-	+ Type part of a file name to open it.
-	+ Type `@` to jump to symbols, `#` to search within the file, and `:` to go to a line number.
 - `Ctrl + Alt + j`: go to matching tag of emmet

 ## Search and Replace